S3-working-group/s3-practical-guide/slides.md

 ## Logbook Contents

 * Organization:
-    * primary driver and strategy
-    * organizational values
+    * primary driver, strategy and organizational values
     * organizational structure (domains and connections)
     * agreements

 * Circle:
     * circle description and strategy
     * agreements (including subset circles' descriptions and strategies, role descriptions, development plans)
+    * backlogs and other information relating to a circle's work and decision making

 ---